-Emergence describes the appearance of totally new properties in new levels of complexity that do not exist at lower levels.
+The word emergence indicates this shift to the Ecozoic in that it describes the appearance of new properties in new levels of complexity that do not exist at lower levels.
 It follows that systems, especially living systems (beings) cannot be understood by analysis, by taking them apart, but only within the context of a larger whole.
 Quantum physics has shown us that what we experience as parts, are patterns in inseparable webs of relationships.1 The unceasing creativity of the Universe, the inexorable process we call cosmogenesis, is an “unfolding toward greater levels of complexity, diversity, self-organization, and communion.”2 This creative movement toward greater beauty, relationship, unpredictable and ever new possibility, has been present in our expanding Universe from the beginning, and for 13.8 billion years until this moment.

 (1) ‘The Web of Life’-Capra